 6.1.2.x Waveform and modulation

 For D2R by backscattering, the waveform is provided by the carrier wave, see Clause 6.7.
+The D2R baseband signal (as distinct from the internal or external carrier wave) is non-OFDM.

 For all devices, the following D2R baseband modulations are studied: